HOME > FAQ and Help

 my tasks

-The current session is highlighted in the orange row and links become active only at the appropriate time (activated links remain always available during the course so students can go back and review the material whenever they want).
+The current session is highlighted in the orange row and links become active only at the appropriate time (unless your course is self-paced.
+Activated links remain always available during the course so students can go back and review the material whenever they want).

 Start by clicking on Session 1.
 In the sessions students find all the necessary information, lessons, requirements and links to the material to study.